 - Fiduciary duty under ERISA requires benefits administrators to act in the best interest of participants.
 Failing to educate employees about potential Medicaid eligibility could be seen as a breach of this duty.

-In summary, the interaction between healthcare benefits and government assistance programs is not a simple binary.
-It involves shifting eligibility, coordination of benefits, and financial cliffs that affect both employees and employers.
+The takeaway: healthcare benefits and government assistance programs don't exist in separate boxes.
+Shifting eligibility, coordination of benefits, and financial cliffs affect everyone involved.
 By educating employees, designing affordable plans, and leveraging innovative systems that reward preventive behavior and build wealth, HR leaders can navigate this complexity while improving outcomes for everyone.